cppinclude/cppinclude/README.md

 ### ignore_dirs

-Folders that will be ignored during analyzing project’s files.
+Folders to be ignored during project analysis.
-It can be third-party libraries that are located in project directory but don't need to analyze.
-You can set in configuration file:
+For example: third-party libraries that are located under the project directory but should not be analyzed.
+You can set it in the configuration file with:

 ```json
 {